private-octopus/picoquic/README.md

 ## Third implementation draft

-The next scheduled Interop will happen "on line", in December 2017.
-It will be based on draft-08, which is not yet published.
-Based on the current editor copy, we know that draft-08 will bring a number of changes, some of witch are very disruptive:
+The next Interop was held "on line", on December 18, 2017.
+It was based on draft-00, which brought a number of changes, some of which are very disruptive:

 * Format changes of pretty much all frames, with a new variable length integer format replacing the multiple ad hoc compression schemes inherited from Google QUIC.